Pillar 2 - Growing in Faith - Digging Deeper

 The peace of God is uncommon because the world cannot produce it, reason cannot create it, and suffering cannot remove it.
 It is not understandable, but it is unmistakable; not the calm of control, but the confidence of surrender; not temporary, but eternal.
 It is uncommon because it is secured in Christ, sustained by trust and guarded by the Holy Spirit.

-This peace is described in Paul’s letter from prison in Philippians 4:6-7: “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+This peace is described in Paul’s letter from prison in Philippians 4:6-7: “Do not be anxious about anything, but in every situation, by prayer and supplication, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 It is one of Scripture’s most remarkable promises.
 It speaks of a peace so unusual and so supernatural that Paul’s description is loaded.

 Paul first notes you access this peace through prayer, recognizing that nothing is too small or too large to qualify.
 He instructs you in earnest “prayer and supplication with thanksgiving” to convey a posture of thanking God for answering your specific petition before you know the outcome.
 Paul then declares this “peace of God” flows from your relationship with Christ to give you His inexplicable peace in the midst of circumstances that should give you anything but peace.
 God’s peace lovingly surrounds and invades you to comfort you and to guard your mind.